feross/yt-player/README.md

 Optionally, specify an `autoplay` parameter to indicate whether the video should begin playing immediately, or wait for a call to `player.play()`.
 Default is `false`.

+The optional `start` parameter accepts a float/integer.
+If it is specified, then the video will start from the closest keyframe to the specified time.

 This should be the first function called on a new `Player` instance.